Skip to Main Content

 Evaluation Criteria

 Evaluate all sources, not just those you find online.
 Consider all of these criteria together; some criteria may be more important than others, depending on the context of your research.
-Recognize there is rarely one perfect source.
-Keep in mind that domain suffixes (e.g., .org, .edu) alone are NOT sufficient indicators of credibility.
+There is rarely one perfect source.
+Keep in mind that domain suffixes (like .org, .edu, etc.) alone are NOT indicators of credibility.
 Use the library's Rate My Source tool to get started, and talk to your professor if you're not sure if a source is appropriate for an assignment.

 Criteria to consider: